 BIO

-For a decade, Brakeyshia has produced engaging research and analyses for today’s budget and tax policy debates.
-Currently, she is a policy analyst at the Institute on Taxation and Economic Policy (ITEP), where she researches and writes about tax policies to inform the public and supports advocates and policymakers with analyses to help secure equitable tax policies, sound fiscal practices, and policy solutions that remedy historical injustices.
+For over a decade, Brakeyshia has produced engaging research and analyses for today's budget and tax policy debates on local, state, and federal levels.
+Currently, she works as a senior policy analyst with the Institute on Taxation and Economic Policy (ITEP), where she researches and writes about tax policies to inform the public and supports advocates and policymakers with analyses to help secure equitable tax policies, sound fiscal practices, and policy solutions that remedy historical injustices.

 Prior to Pew, she spent two years in Austin, TX, as a state policy fellow with Every Texan (then-named the Center for Public Policy Priorities), through the Center on Budget and Policy Priorities' post-graduate research fellowship program.
 At Every Texan, she conducted data analysis, published reports, blog posts, and op-eds, and presented legislative testimony on Texas' budget and tax policies to describe how policymaker's decisions affected low- and moderate-income families, people of color, and millennials.
 She was also the lead organizer for Texas Forward, a coalition of over seventy organizations that advocated for fair budget and tax policies in Texas.

-She earned her bachelor’s degree in political science and history from The University of Texas at Tyler, where she was inducted into Pi Sigma Alpha (National Political Science Honor Society), selected for the Legacy Award and the Dr. Robert and Shirley Jones Leadership Award her senior year, and served as a research assistant for two professors within the College of Arts and Sciences (Department of History and Department of Literature and Languages).
-She also was 1 of 31 students who completed The University of Texas System’s prestigious Bill Archer Fellowship.
+She earned her bachelor's degree in history and political science from The University of Texas at Tyler, where she was inducted into Pi Sigma Alpha (National Political Science Honor Society), selected for the Legacy Award and the Dr. Robert and Shirley Jones Leadership Award her senior year and served as a research assistant for two professors within the College of Arts and Sciences (Department of History and Department of Literature and Languages).
+She was also 1 of 31 students from the entire The University of Texas System selected to complete the system's prestigious Bill Archer Fellowship.
 As an undergraduate fellow, during the fall semester in 2011, she took classes in Washington, DC and interned at the United States Department of Justice in the Office of Justice Programs.

 She has a master's degree in public policy, with an emphasis in public budgeting and finance, from George Mason University's Schar School of Policy and Government.
 While at George Mason, she was one of a few students selected to participate in the Spring 2014 cohort of the President's Student Leadership Seminar.
 During her time at GMU, she also interned with the Office of U.S. Trade Representative in the Executive Office of the President of the United States.